 - Collaboration tools for the entire marketing team.

 In other words, it’s a type of project management software specifically designed to streamline your marketing activities.
 That piece matters.

-According to Welcome & Sirkin research from December 2020 and January 2021, a full quarter of marketers spend more than 50% of their time planning and coordinating across teams.
+According to Content Marketing Platform & Sirkin research from December 2020 and January 2021, a full quarter of marketers spend more than 50% of their time planning and coordinating across teams.
 In addition, an astonishing 70% say that reducing the number of planning and coordination meetings is a priority.

 What if one marketing platform could accomplish these goals through templates, automation, task management, and messaging tools?
-Welcome to the world of marketing planning tools.
+Content Marketing Platform to the world of marketing planning tools.